NachtRaveVL/Lepton-FLiR-Arduino/README.md

 **UNDER RENEWED DEVELOPMENT BUT DONT EXPECT ANY MIRACLES**

-Library to control a Lepton FLiR (forward looking infrared) thermal camera module from an Arduino-like board (Teensy 3+/ESP32+ minimum).
+Library to control a Lepton FLiR (forward looking infrared) thermal camera module from an Arduino-like board (Portenta/Teensy 3+/ESP32+ minimum).
 Licensed under the non-restrictive MIT license.

 Created by NachtRaveVL, August 1st, 2016.

 This library allows communication with boards running a Lepton FLiR thermal camera module.
-It provides a wide range of functionality from adjustable temperature display mode, fast chip select enable/disable routines, to exposing the full functionality of the thermal camera itself.
+It provides a wide range of functionality from adjustable temperature display modes to exposing the full functionality of the thermal camera itself.

 Made primarily for Arduino microcontrollers, but should work with PlatformIO, ESP32/8266, Teensy, and others - although one might experience turbulence until the bug reports get ironed out.
 All architectures must ensure `BUFFER_LENGTH` (or `I2C_BUFFER_LENGTH`) and `WIRE_INTERFACES_COUNT` are properly defined.